open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

   >- # If you have only one author, then add the single name on this line in quotes.
   [Joshua MacDonald](https://github.com/jmacd) (ServiceNow, Inc), [Laurent Querel](https://github.com/lquerel) (F5, Inc)
+cSpell:ignore: OTAP Querel Zstd
 draft: true
 issue: 5193
 sig: OpenTelemetry Arrow
 ---

-## OpenTelemetry Protocol with Apache Arrow in Production
+## OpenTelemetry Protocol with Apache Arrow in production

-The OpenTelemetry Protocol with Apache Arrow project's Exporter and Receiver components for the OpenTelemetry Collector are now included in OpenTelemetry Collector-Contrib releases.
+The OpenTelemetry Protocol with Apache Arrow project's exporter and receiver components for the OpenTelemetry Collector are now included in OpenTelemetry Collector-Contrib releases.
 This is a case study of our experience deploying OpenTelemetry Collectors using OTel-Arrow components as the primary ingestion path for internal telemetry data at ServiceNow Cloud Observability.

-Since the project’s announcement our collaboration with F5, Inc. has focused on making the Exporter and Receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
+Since the project’s announcement, our collaboration with F5, Inc. has focused on making the Exporter and Receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
-Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (i.e., 15 to 30 times smaller).
+Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (15 to 30 times smaller).
 In a side-by-side comparison between OpenTelemetry Protocol (“OTLP”) and OpenTelemetry Protocol with Apache Arrow (“OTAP”) for similarly configured traces pipelines, we observe 30% improvement in compression.
 Although this study